The most common reasons why international assignments fail

-- What are your expectations as an organization when faced with the challenge of integrating a foreign member of staff?
+- What are your expectations as an organization when faced with the challenge of integrating an international member of staff?

-- What are the expectations the foreign member of staff brings with him?
+- What are the expectations the international member of staff brings with him?

 - How can you make sure that the integration of the mew member of staff runs smoothly?